HackYourFuture/databases/Week4/LESSON_PLAN.md

   .limit(10);
 ```

-This will give only the last 10 bugs, which is more manageable.
+This will give only the last 10 bugs rather than all of them.
 Note that you can put the `sort` and `limit` commands in any order!

 #### Aggregate